SSBMTonberry/tileson/README.md

 There is a `Doxygen` generated documentation of Tileson that can be found [HERE](https://ssbmtonberry.github.io/tileson/html)

+### IMPORTANT: Tileson requires that everything it needs in a map is embedded into it, to be able to resolve their related objects.
+Maps having external references to tilesets etc. will not work.

 # Tileson is header-only!
 This means that all you need is one file, `single_include/tileson.hpp` to have Tileson going in your project!
-The single-file is generated, and is quite large, as it uses the nlohmann/json as a built-in dependency, and might thus be a bit heavy to load (26 000 lines of code).

-There is also an option to use a `tileson_min.hpp` file which only contains the `Tileson` related code (~5000 lines of code), but this requires you to include your own version of [nlohmann/json](https://github.com/nlohmann/json) before including `tileson_min.hpp`
+The single-file is generated using only ~7000 lines of code with everything included.
+There is also a `tileson_min.hpp` where no Json parser is bundled.
+See the `extras` folder for supported Json backends.

 You may alternatively copy the `include` directory and all its contents if you want to have every component in their own file.
-This will probably be way less heavy for your IDE, but you will still only need to include the `tileson.h` file in the top level.
+This will probably be less heavy on your IDE, but you will still only need to include the `tileson.h` file in the top level.

+# What's new in v1.3.0 alpha?
+- Tileson now uses a `tson::IJson` abstraction layer, which means the user is no longer restricted to use one Json parser.
+In fact, there are now three parsers with default implementations: `Json11`, `Nlohmann` and `Picojson`.
+You may even create your own!
+- The code base of Tileson is reduced from ~26000 to ~7000 lines of code.
+In addition Tileson is slightly faster due to switching default/main backend from `Nlohmann` to `Json11`.
+- Tileson now has support for reading `LZMA` compressed maps using [PocketLzma](https://github.com/SSBMTonberry/pocketlzma).
+Example: The `ultimate_test.json` map gets reduced from `68,6 KiB` to `2,4 KiB` when LZMA compressed.
+- See release notes for more details!

 # What is Tiled?
 Tiled is a general purpose map editor developed by `Thorbjørn Lindeijer`.